-Now NFSv4.2 is moving towards ratification.
+Now NFSv4.2 is moving towards ratification6.
 In a change to the original IETF NFSv4 development work, where each revision took a significant amount of time to develop and ratify, the workgroup charter was modified to ensure that there would be no large standards documents that took years to develop, such as RFC-5661, and that additions to the standard would be an on-going yearly process.
-With these changes in the processes leading to standardization, features that will be ratified in NFSv4.2 (expected in 2012) are available from many vendors and suppliers today.
-These relationships are shown in Figure 1.
+With these changes in the processes leading to standardization, features that will be ratified in NFSv4.2 (expected in 2015) are available from many vendors and suppliers today.
+These relationships are shown in Figure 1Error!
+Not a valid bookmark self-reference.

-FedFS (a "federated file system") is a currently unratified standards proposal that provides a set of open protocols that permit the construction of a scalable, federated file system namespace accessible to unmodified NFSv4 clients.
+FedFS7 (a "federated file system") is a currently unratified standards proposal that provides a set of open protocols that permit the construction of a scalable, federated file system namespace accessible to unmodified NFSv4 clients.
 Work is in progress; again, some of the features expected in FedFS are already available.